By Chijioke Nwaozuzu

 To achieve the goals of sustainable development – which means meeting the needs of today without compromising the potential for meeting those of the future – we must, as a matter of urgency, consolidate our fiscal system and stabilise the macroeconomic environment through rapid and sustained efforts at diversifying our economy.
 We need, also, to broaden the our export market potentials through a diversified export mix, and above all develop strategies for resource mobilisation that will entrench capital formation requisite for meeting the needs of the future.

 To guarantee a sustainable future without oil, therefore, countries should begin to adopt a Savings Policy in the interest of the present and future.
 Such savings would act as real stabilisation funds or buffers at such times when oil revenue may become insignificant.
-Such savings should be set aside for investment in low-risk bonds so as to earn greater returns for the government, and thus provide for the future.
+SIt’s also imperative to save today, so as to protect the economy from volatility in the international oil market, thereby providing sustainable capital growth that will serve as the ‘safety net’ for the present and the future.

 Chijioke Nwaozuzu, a downstream petroleum economics and policy expert can be reached on email@example.com